swethaedaguttu/Task-Management-system/README.md

 PORT=3001
 FRONTEND_URL=http://localhost:3000

-# Email Configuration (Optional - for welcome emails)
+# Email Configuration (for welcome emails)
+# Configure these to send welcome emails to new users upon registration
-# If not configured, welcome emails will be skipped
+# If not configured, the app will work normally but won't send welcome emails
 SMTP_HOST=smtp.gmail.com
 SMTP_PORT=587
 SMTP_SECURE=false